Ather-Hashmi/Cat-Mouse-Chase-Mayhem/README.md

 Clone this repository to your local machine or download the ZIP file.

-- Install the required dependencies by running the following command:
+- Install the required dependencies by running the following command on the termu
-- bash
+''' bash
-- Copy code
-- pip install pygame
+ pip install pygame
+'''
 #### Usage
 - Open a terminal or command prompt and navigate to the project directory
 - Run the following command to start the game:
-- bash
 - Copy code
+'''bash
-- python main.py
+ python main.py
+'''
 - Use the arrow keys to control the movement of the mouse.

 - Collect cheese while avoiding the cat.